t-morgan/mlops-mvp/README.md

 # Activate it
 source venv/bin/activate

-# Install dependencies for the API server and our core ML logic
+# Install dependencies for the API server, our core ML logic, and testing
-pip install -r requirements/api.txt
+pip install -r requirements/test.txt

 # Install the local 'src' code as an editable package
 pip install -e .